Table of contents

 To print or export any Blog post, tap on the print or export icons at the top right.

-To change the units (Metric, US Customary or Imperial), tap on Settings & Help > Measurement Units.
+To change the units (Metric, US Customary or Imperial), tap on Settings > Measurement Units.

 KetoDiet offers a subscription to enable premium features.
-You can check your subscription status under Settings & Help > Premium Features.
+You can check your subscription status under Settings > Premium Features.
 On rare occasions, you may have to restore purchases to restore access to premium features.
-You can do by tapping on Restore Purchases on multiple sections including Settings & Help.
+You can do by tapping on Restore Purchases found in serveral sections including Settings > Premium Features.